CristianoYL/RestaurantAppAPI/README.md

 # Introduction
 This is a Flask Http server, which exposes a set of REST APIs to users.
 It provides service for online restaurant ordering.
-A sample Android app using this service can be found at [my order GitHub repo here.](https://github.com/CristianoYL/RestaurantAndroidApp)
+A sample Android app using this service can be found at [my other GitHub repo here.](https://github.com/CristianoYL/RestaurantAndroidApp)
 # Configurations
 ## Dependencies
 This service relies on serveral other services as well.
 For example, it uses ```Flask_JWT``` for tokenized authentication, ```Flask_SQLAlchemy``` for databse interaction, and ```Stripe``` for live credit card charges etc.